 The Nakto Camel 250 is noteworthy due to its positive user reviews and included features.
 We compared the Nakto to several similarly priced competitors, finding its simple pedal-assist system less impressive than its range, speed, and comfort.
 This bike's quality isn't the caliber we're accustomed to testing, but it feels like a good option for those on a tight budget.

-After researching the best, most popular, and most highly regarded affordable electric bikes, we purchased 10 for our side-by-side test.
+After the most highly regarded affordable electric bikes, we purchased 10 for our side-by-side test.
 We ran each model through the same rigorous testing process while focusing on several key performance attributes.
 We did our distance range testing on the same course with the same rider using the throttle only to see how far each model could travel on a full charge.
 We also tested our other key performance metrics, which are discussed below.

 We performed several quantifiable tests to directly compare the different models, determining each bike's strengths and weaknesses.
 Instead of arbitrary testing, we focused on several specific performance attributes, such as ride quality, distance range, power output, user interface, and ease of assembly.
 Our head-to-head testing exposes the individual performance of each bike and shows how they stack up next to one another.